-- require new residential developments to include a mix of types, tenures and sizes of homes to reflect the varying needs of the Borough, taking into account the characteristics of the site, and current evidence in relation to housing need; - require new residential developments, including conversions, amalgamations and changes of use, to be designed to meet all the following standards: - i. lifetime homes;
+- require new residential developments to include a mix of types, tenures and sizes of homes to reflect the varying needs of the Borough, taking into account the characteristics of the site, and current evidence in relation to housing need; - require new residential developments, b. including conversions, amalgamations and changes of use, to be designed to meet all the following standards: - i. lifetime homes; - ii. floorspace and floor to ceiling heights; - iii. wheelchair accessibility for a minimum of 10% of dwellings;